SymfonyCasts/testing/sfcasts/ep1/github-service-part-2.md

 to `HealthStatus::HEALTHY` - because GenLab would *never* forget to put a `Sick` label on a dino that isn't feeling well.

-So...
-I think we did it!
+Hmm...
+Welp, I think we did it!
 Let's run our tests to be sure.

 ```terminal
 ./vendor/bin/phpunit